karlambuckner/rails_portfolio/README.md

 ## Description

-_This is a portfolio showing my skills and projects with a user authentication in place._
+_This is a portfolio showcasing my skills and projects with a user authentication in place to edit my page._

 ## My Strengths